bep/tmc/README.md

-# typedmapcodec
+# Codec for a Typed Map

-Provides basic roundtrip JSON encoding/decoding of a map[string]interface{} with type mapping.
+Provides basic roundtrip JSON etc. encoding/decoding of Go maps with type mapping support.